Skip to main content

 Return Type

-Chronos - Instance in specified timezone
+Chronos - New instance configured with the specified timezone context

 Example